Court Costs in a Nutshell

 If an action against you is discontinued, you may be entitled to costs if you have taken steps to defend the action, such as entering an appearance, filing a statement of defence etc. In many cases, if you act for yourself, without a lawyer, you would not be awarded court costs even if you win your case.
 However, you may still be entitled to legal disbursements which include transcripts, expert witness fees, and photocopying.

 A court may award punitive costs to penalize a party for improper behaviour.
-Conduct that justifies punitive costs includes false allegations of criminality, fraud or impropriety, if made maliciously; scandalous charges; malicious abuse of position; deceit, conspiracy and breach of fiduciary duties; and the use of obstructionist tactics.
+Conduct that justifies punitive costs includes false allegations of criminality, fraud, or impropriety, if made maliciously; scandalous charges; malicious abuse of position; deceit, conspiracy, and breach of fiduciary duties; and the use of obstructionist tactics.

 If you have a lawyer who started an action without your authority, your lawyer may be personally liable for costs.
-In some cases, your lawyer or the lawyer of your opponent may be ordered to pay costs, if the lawyer is engaged in conduct which in the opinion of the court is highly objectionable or suggest some kind of serious dereliction of the lawyer’s duty.
+In some cases, your lawyer or the lawyer of your opponent may be ordered to pay costs, if the lawyer is engaged in conduct which in the opinion of the court is highly objectionable or suggest serious dereliction of the lawyer's duty.
 Examples of such conduct include failing to appear at the hearing, misleading a client, swearing a false and misleading affidavit or intentionally engaging in intolerable delay.

 Assuming you won your case and costs are awarded in your favour, in many cases such costs may not fully compensate you for all the fees you paid your lawyer.
 So be prepared to pay some or most of your lawyer's fees out of your own pocket, unless the court decides to award a higher level of indemnification, usually referred to as costs on a "solicitor and client scale" or on a "substantial indemnity" basis.

 If someone is suing you and you are concerned that his action is frivolous and vexatious and he has insufficient assets in your Province to satisfy your costs (if he loses the action), your lawyer may ask the court to order the plaintiff to put his money where his mouth is by posting sufficient security for your anticipated costs before being allowed to proceed with his case against you.
-In some jurisdictions such orders are routinely granted if the plaintiff is a corporation which has insufficient assets in the place (e.g. Province) where the action is filed.
+In some jurisdictions such orders are routinely granted if the plaintiff is a corporation which has insufficient assets in the place (e.g., Province) where the action is filed.

 The topic of court costs can be extremely esoteric and difficult once you start dealing with issues such as what constitutes "residence", whether assets are of sufficient value and reciprocal legislation that provides for enforcement of judgments, topics that are beyond the scope of this article.